 Only the very privileged could obtain a divorce back in England because the Anglican church viewed marriage as indissoluble.
 Henry VIII was the rare person who could get four marriages dissolved.
 In England, the only way out of a troubled marriage was a ‘bed-and-board’ separation.

 Not the Puritans.
 They rejected the Anglican and Catholic view of marriage as a sacrament, thinking it a ‘popish invention, with no basis in the Gospels.’
 They redefined marriage as a civil matter only.
 If a marriage partner violated the marriage agreement, the injured party could escape the chains of matrimony with a Puritan divorce.

 Magistrates often ordered harsh punishments for the guilty party in a divorce, including fines, whipping or time in the stocks.
-The guilty party could not marry again, though the injured party could allowed to get married again.
+The guilty party could not marry again, though the injured party could.

 The Puritan Divorce

 In 1620, Plimoth Plantation leaders decided marriage belonged to the courts, not to the church.
 Therefore, they concluded, the courts could grant a Puritan divorce.
 As governor, William Bradford said marriage should be ‘performed by the magistrate, as being a civil thing.’

 The Massachusetts Bay Puritans gave the governor’s council, known as the Court of Assistants, the power to decide divorce cases.

 That’s where Elizabeth Luxford went to ask for the first divorce in Massachusetts Bay, but also in colonial America.
 She already had a daughter with James Luxford, and she was pregnant with their second child.